A Schematic Definition of Quantum Polynomial Time Computability: Future Challenges

-As noted in Section \ref{sec:definition}, our schematic definition of $\squareqp$-functions provides us with a natural means of assigning the descriptional complexity---a new complexity measure---to each of those quantum functions in $\squareqp$.
-This complexity measure has been used to prove Lemma \ref{hatsquare-property}.
-As a consequence of our main theorem, this complexity measure concept also transfers to languages in $\bqp$ and functions in $\fbqp$, and thus the concept naturally helps us introduce the notion of the descriptional complexities of such languages and functions.
+As noted in Section \ref{sec:definition}, our schematic definition of $\squareqp$-functions provides us with a natural means of assigning the \emph{descriptional complexity}---a new complexity measure---to each of those quantum functions in $\squareqp$.
+This complexity measure has been used to prove, for instance, Lemma \ref{hatsquare-property}.
+As a consequence of our main theorem, this complexity measure concept also transfers to languages in $\bqp$ and functions in $\fbqp$, and thus it naturally helps us introduce the notion of the descriptional complexities of such languages and functions.